Former England No.8 confident of getting Flying Fijians debut

 Photo: Barbarians

-The 35-year-old who has played 22 Test matches for England was named in the 50-member Flying Fijians squad for the Nations Championship but was not included in the 32-member squad announced by interim head coach Senirusi Seruvakula.
+The 35-year-old, who has played 22 Test matches for England, was named in the 50-member Flying Fijians squad for the Nations Championship but was not included in the 32-member squad announced by interim head coach Senirusi Seruvakula.

-According Rugby Pass, key players such as Hughes, ex-France international Virimi Vakatawa, Apolosi Ranawai and Vilive Miramira are among a group who were excluded earlier due to injuries or limited game time but have since returned to action.
+According to RugbyPass, key players such as Hughes, former France international Virimi Vakatawa, Apolosi Ranawai and Vilive Miramira were among a group excluded earlier because of injuries or limited game time but have since returned to action.

-They are being monitored by Seruvakula and his coaching staff who said: “We put in the best 50 but there are other players outside that 50 who we are still monitoring and know that they are available.
+"We put in the best 50 but there are other players outside that 50 who we are still monitoring and know that they are available.

 "That is why I'm making all the connections with all these players, talking to them regularly, telling them the expectations and how we are going to do these three matches in the Nations Championships.